-- To be a school that does not tolerate persecution or bullying of others on any grounds including ability, age, culture, faith, gender, disability, race or sex. - To develop self-discipline, self-control and a sense of responsibility for the school and its environment. - To encourage members of the school to demonstrate respect and courtesy to one another, to visitors to the school and towards our local community. - To provide a clear and precise framework which all colleagues, parents/carers and pupils view as being fundamental to enhancing learning and achievement. - To provide ground rules of behaviour through the school's Pupil Code of Conduct and Actions and Consequences document available on the school website. - To ensure that the school's Pupil Code of Conduct is complied with at all times. - To ensure that pupils understand the consequences of disruption to learning and breach of the Pupil Code of Conduct and that these are applied in a fair and consistent manner. - To provide appropriate support for pupils who deliberately and persistently ignore or breach the Pupil Code of Conduct or disrupt learning.
+- To be a school that does not tolerate persecution or bullying of others on any grounds including ability, age, culture, faith, gender, disability, race or sex. - To develop self-discipline, self-control and a sense of responsibility for the school and its environment. - To encourage members of the school to adhere to our Bishop's 360 school values, demonstrating respect and courtesy to one another, to visitors to the school and towards our local community. - To provide a clear and precise framework which all colleagues, parents/carers and pupils view as being fundamental to enhancing learning and achievement. - To provide ground rules of behaviour through the school's Pupil Code of Conduct and Actions and Consequences document available on the school website. - To ensure that the school's Pupil Code of Conduct is complied with at all times. - To ensure that pupils understand the consequences of disruption to learning and breach of the Pupil Code of Conduct and that these are applied in a fair and consistent manner. - To provide appropriate support for pupils who deliberately and persistently ignore or breach the Pupil Code of Conduct or disrupt learning, as well as applying consequences for their behaviour.

-- To provide appropriate support for colleagues in promoting pro-active behaviour management. - To ensure accurate records are maintained for every individual pupil on the type and number of rewards and sanctions given by using the Behaviour Module within Go4Schools and CPOMS as required.
+- To provide appropriate support for colleagues in promoting pro-active behaviour management. - To ensure accurate records are maintained for every individual pupil on the type and number of rewards and sanctions given by using the Behaviour Module within Arbor and CPOMS as required.